opentargets/terraform-google-opentargets-platform/README.md

 >**elastic_search_deployments**, information on the Elastic Search deployments, mainly their Google Cloud internal load balancers IP addresses, see also submodule [documentation](modules/elasticsearch).

->**clickhouse_deployments**, information on the Clickhouse deployments, mainly their Google Cloud internal load balancers IP addresses.
+>**clickhouse_deployments**, information on the Clickhouse deployments, mainly their Google Cloud internal load balancers IP addresses, see also submodule [documentation](modules/clickhouse)

 >**api_deployments**, output information from the _API submodule_ is forwarded here.